 And the lower price point is definitely an attractive factor.

 The wallet supports most major cryptocurrencies.
-However, lack of support for Ripple (XRP), Cardano (ADA), Monero (XMR) and a number of later ERC-20 coins is a serious disadvantage.
+However, the lack of support for Ripple (XRP), Cardano (ADA), Solana (SOL) and a number of later ERC-20 coins is a serious disadvantage.

 Lack of iOS support is also problematic, though this is for any Trezor device.